gehoumi/terraform-azurerm-marketplace-linux-vm/README.md

 ## Contributing

-We welcome contributions to improve this Terraform module!
+Contributions are welcome to improve this Terraform module!
 To contribute, please follow these steps:

 1. **Fork the Repository**: Click the "Fork" button at the top of this repository to create your own copy.